Lower Green Bay and Fox River Area of Concern

 Eleven beneficial use impairments describing the area's problems were assigned.

-The DNR worked with community stakeholders to develop a Remedial Action Plan Update, which incorporated studies and actions that had occurred since 1988, in 1993.
+The DNR worked with community stakeholders to develop a RAP Update, which incorporated studies and actions that had occurred since 1988, in 1993.
 The report provided updated goals and recommendations and a list of long-term priorities.

 In 2009, the DNR developed delisting targets as a way to measure when enough restoration has occurred to take Green Bay and the Fox River off the list of Great Lakes Areas of Concern.
 Then, in 2011, with the help of a newly re-formed Citizen Advisory Committee, the DNR developed a Stage 2 RAP Update that summarized the current status of the area's impairments and described specific actions that should be taken to achieve the restoration targets.